ftsrg/ingraph/openCypher/legacy-constructs.md

 ## Pre-parser

-These are all considered legacy command as they are not strictly required for query processing (e.g. `EXPLAIN`, `PROFILE`).
+Pre-parse rules are all considered legacy as they are not strictly required for query processing (e.g. `EXPLAIN`, `PROFILE`).

 ```xml
 <production name="QueryOptions" oc:legacy="true">